 Howard teaches Chi Gung and traditional Chen style Tai chi.
 Tai chi has numerous health benefits as well as applications and techniques for improving posture, balance and even self defence.
 Regular attendance at class will see students progress through a number of different forms and exercises, gaining a deeper understanding and control of their own bodies, combined with a natural way to relax and allievate stress.

-Tai chi beginners classes start regularly in both Winchester and Petersfield and new learners are always very welcome indeed.
+Tai chi beginners classes start regularly in Winchester and new learners are always very welcome indeed.
 Tai chi is accessible to people of all ages and fitness levels and requires no special equipment.
 For people totally new to my classes, I offer an introductory free taster session with no obligation.
 Please just contact me using the form on my website for more information, and I will be delighted to help you.

 St Peter's Church,

 |£10 per class|

 Howard teaches tai chi beginners classes in Winchester (see table above).
 Experience shows that the it is a more rewarding experience for beginners to join at the same point thereby creating a friendly peer group to learn together.
 There are therefore a number of start dates throughout the year, where people new to tai chi are encouraged to start.
 However, if you have some experience of tai chi, it may also be possible to join in the classes outside of these times.

 Beginners classes cost £8 each and are run as blocks of 10 weeks *.
 Payment is due in advance on the first week of each new block and can be paid in cash, by cheque or online transfer/standing order.
 Payement in blocks in advance is designed to foster a sense of commitment and motivation, but of course people occasionally have other things booked in the diary.
 In these cases, people can let me know the dates of absence at the first class of the block, and I'm happy to reduce the fees pro-rata.